alfonsof/google-cloud-java-examples/gcloudstoragecreate/README.md

       Service account ID: gcloud-java-examples@gcloud-java-examples.iam.gserviceaccount.com)
       ```

-    * Create a key as JSON file and download it.
+    * Create a key as a JSON file and download it.

-    * Add the Service accounts id (Ex. gcloud-java-examples@gcloud-java-examples.iam.gserviceaccount.com) as a member of the project in the IAM.
+    * Add the Service accounts id (Ex.: gcloud-java-examples@gcloud-java-examples.iam.gserviceaccount.com) as a member of the project in the IAM.

-* Create a Google Cloud Storage bucket.

-* Copy some files to the Google Cloud Storage bucket.
+  * Set the GOOGLE_APPLICATION_CREDENTIALS environment variable in your Operating System with the path of your JSON service account key file.

 * Run the code: